kdirectorate/ansible/README.md

 roles.
 You can turn off 'features' by editing the variables in the playbooks.
 Just set the options variables to anything besides "yes" to turn that option off.

-### (Playbook) laptop-pb
+### (Playbook) baremetal-pb

-Similar to my work install, just without the ipsec stuff.
-This Playbook is meant to be run to configure a local computer.
-This is the computer I use as the Ansible controller for all the rest.
+This playbook sets up a basic environment.
+I use it to configure laptops as well as software development VMs that I spin up and throw away on a regular basis.

 You can use *run-laptop.sh* to execute the Playbook.